nikolalsvk/blog/content/blog/three-ways-to-avoid-duplicate-sidekiq-jobs/index.md

 ```

 The `lock: :until_executed` will lock the first `UniqueBookSalesWorker` job
 until it is executed.
-With `on_conflict: :reject` we are saying that we want
+With `on_conflict: :reject`, we are saying that we want
 all other jobs that try to perform to be rejected into the dead queue.
 What we
 achieved here is similar to what we did in our DIY examples in the topics above.

-A slight improvement over those DIY examples is that the we have some kind of a log
+A slight improvement over those DIY examples is that we have some kind of a log
 of what happened.
 To get a sense of how it looks, let's try to do:

 ```rb
 5.times { UniqueBookSalesWorker.perform_async(Book.last.id) }
 ```

-Only one job will actually perform, and other four jobs will be sent off to the
+Only one job will fully perform, and the other four jobs will be sent off to the
 dead queue, where you can retry them.
-This differs from our examples where
+This approach differs from our examples where
 duplicate jobs were just ignored.

 ![Dead queue](./dead-queue.png)